guillermohernandez/frontend-intermediate-textbook/lessons/LessonFour.md

 console.log(assoc_arr2.pi);
 //=> 3.14
 ```
-And to add a key/value pair to an associative array
+And to add a key/value pair to an object
 ```javascript
 // Example A
 assoc_arr['key3'] = 'value3';